Codeyenum/Group-14-Capstone-Project-2/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-Replica project built purely with HTML and CSS
+Replica project built with HTML, CSS and JavaScript

 ### The challenge